Skip to main content

 • Click on against the 'Footer Configuration' tab.

 Note: you can define the background and position for the footer just like in the header.
+And additionally, you can also click Status here to view the status.

 • Use the 'Height' option if you want the footer to appear at a specific height.

-• View -- to view visual aids.
+• View -- Used to view visual aids.

 • Format -- to make the text bold, in italic, and format it through different options like background, alignment, etc.